-in ₹ crore

-Impact from percentage point increase / As at March
+Impact from percentage point increase / decrease in As at March 31, 2018 Discount Rate 58 Weighted average rate of increase in compensation level 50

-decrease in 31, 2018

-Discount rate 58

-Weighted average rate of increase in

-compensation level 50

 Sensitivity for significant actuarial assumptions is computed by varying one actuarial assumption used for the valuation of the defined benefit obligation by one percentage, keeping all other actuarial assumptions constant.
+The sensitivity analysis is based on a change in an assumption while holding all other assumptions constant.
 In practice, this is not probable, and changes in some of the assumptions may be correlated.

-Gratuity is applicable only to employees drawing a salary in Indian rupees and there are no other foreign defined benefit gratuity plans.
+Gratuity is applicable only to employees drawing a salary in Indian rupees and there are no other significant foreign defined benefit gratuity plans.